top of page

 The inspiration behind the initiative

-Back then, Bhaga was raising awareness about the Government of India’s Swachh Bharat Campaign.
+Back then, Bhaga raised awareness about the Government of India’s Swachh Bharat Campaign.
 He would not serve tea to people who did not have toilets or did not use the toilets in their homes.
 “This was back in 2017.
 With this, I have helped set up toilets in 100–150 homes in my village,” he recalls.

 But his difficult circumstances did not stop him from raising social awareness — first by building an open-defecation-free village and now, a plastic-free district.